eden-yl/library-app/README.md

 -----

-## 🐳 Deployment & Containerization
+## 🐳 Deployment & Containerisation

 This service is ready for modern container orchestration platforms (like Render or Kubernetes).